 Prerequisite: ARC 172 with a grade of C or better.

-Lecture, 1 hour; laboratory, 5 hours.
 This course is a study of construction methods, materials and building ordinances.
-This course requires students to prepare detailed drawings for commercial buildings in concrete and steel.
+This course requires students to prepare detailed drawings for commercial buildings in concrete and steel

 911-921-931-941 Cooperative Education - Architecture (1-4) CSU